 Choosing the right business entity is one of the first and most consequential decisions a California cannabis operator will make.
 The entity structure you select directly impacts your regulatory obligations to the Department of Cannabis Control (DCC), your personal liability exposure, your tax treatment under IRC §280E, your access to capital, and your eligibility for local social equity programs.

 The Law Office of Shay Aaron Gilmore guides cultivators, manufacturers, distributors, retailers, and investors through entity selection and formation — from initial structuring through DCC financial interest holder (FIH) disclosures and local permitting.
 The firm’s entity formation work is closely integrated with its regulatory compliance, venture capital, and commercial contract practices, ensuring that corporate documents align with licensing requirements from day one.
+The firm forms cannabis and hemp business entities for operators throughout California — from Los Angeles and San Diego County to the San Francisco Bay Area, the Sacramento Valley, and the North Coast.

 Entity Selection for Cannabis Businesses